olvaffe/olv-notes/graphics/gpu-qualcomm.md

   - `TILE6_LINEAR` is linear
   - `TILE6_2` is what gmem uses
   - `TILE6_3` is tiled
+  - for a tiled mipmap, it is controllable whether the tail is also tiled or linear
+    - by default, the sampler hw assumes lod of width < 16 is linear unless `TILE_ALL` is set
+  - MRT
+    - tiling and ubwc are controllable
+      - ubwc requires tiling
+    - if the width is less than 16, it is preferred to use `TILE6_LINEAR`
+      - this is assumed by the sampler hw unless `TILE_ALL` is set
+      - because ubwc requires tiling, we use tiling even when the width is less than 16 when ubwc is enabled
+  - Depth
+    - always tiled
+      - must set `TILE_ALL` when sampling a depth texture
+    - ubwc is controllable
 - UBWC
   - it is called flags in register definitions
 - when linear and no ubwc, compatible formats can be reinterpreted